 View full listings

-In 1896, Regent Street Cinema became the very first place in Britain to show moving pictures when the Lumière brothers’ Cinématographe was presented to a paying audience, making it a landmark venue for the British film industry.Find out more
+In 1896, Regent Street Cinema became the very first place in Britain to show moving pictures when the Lumière brothers’ Cinématographe was presented to a paying audience, making it a landmark venue for the British film industry.
+Ever since, we have been the London movie theatre most dedicated to showing the very best in independent and studio films.Find out more

 At Monday Classic Matinée, we curate films from all eras of filmmaking at 1pm for guests to enjoy.
 Over 55 guests enjoy subsidised tickets at £5 per person, with regular tickets also available.
 Come and enjoy a weekly film at Regent Street Cinema.Find out more

 See all news

 Award-winning German auteur Wim Wenders has an incredible filmography.
 His first feature film, Summer In The City, was released in 1970, while his most recent work, a documentary about Pope Francis, was released in 2018, and between the two there are dozens more.
 Purely in terms of quantity, it’s impressive.
 But it’s the quality of Wenders’ films that keeps us watching.
 Wenders is a photographer and painter as well as a filmmaker, and that eye for beauty is startlingly evident in his films.
 He seems to be fascinated by landscapes, and people, and what it means to be human.
 If you’re new to Wenders, this is the perfect time to discover him.
 And if you’re already a fan, then you’ll be pleased to hear that we’ll be screening some of his most iconic works – we’d like to think Regent Street Cinema is the perfect venue to appreciate these cinematic masterpieces.
 Either way, here are our picks for discovering or rediscovering Wim Wenders.